 I’ve seen a lot of people compare We Happy Few to Bioshock but I don’t really see it.
 Even the developers are in that mindset as there is a trophy for killing a guy called ‘Andrew Ryan’ as a nod to the game.
-I can see a vague similarity in that you’re within a walled environment which has locked itself out from the world in order to live with their own ideals and rules so that they can hopefully have a decent chance of remaining happy and free from the world’s troubles.
-However, as a game, I would say it’s more akin to any of the numerous open world survival games out there as the emphasis on survival both damages and enhances the overall atmosphere of the game.
+I can see vague similarities, you’re within a walled environment that has locked itself out from the world in order to live with its own ideals and rules so that they can hopefully have a decent chance of remaining happy and free from the world’s troubles.
+However, as a game, I would say it’s more akin to any of the numerous open-world survival games out there as the emphasis on survival both damages and enhances the overall atmosphere of the game.

-When you break down all of the various gameplay mechanics, it’s a formula which should work really well.
+When you break down all of the various gameplay mechanics, it’s a formula that should work really well.

 • Each time you play a new game/Character, the map is procedurally generated – it’s similar but places are in different locations and items are never the same

 • You have your outcasts living in the slums who hate everything to do with the upper-class (you even have to rip your clothes so they don’t jump you)

 • The city folk hate the depressed-looking downers and are constantly high on Joy as they live out their blissfully ignorant lives by embracing the memory loss of the pills